Deepwise-AILab/ChestX-Det10-Dataset/README.md

 Below is an example annotation of one sample:
 {"file_name": "00000042_006.png", "syms": ["Fibrosis", "Fibrosis"], "boxes": [[632, 721, 909, 969], [129, 611, 474, 909]]}

-For image downloading, please goes to https://nihcc.app.box.com/v/ChestXray-NIHCC
+For image downloading, please visit https://nihcc.app.box.com/v/ChestXray-NIHCC

+If you need to use ChestX-Det10, please cite the paper: https://arxiv.org/abs/2006.10550